-The proposed regulations are an effort to regulate cardrooms out of existence and redirect gaming revenues into the hands of a few powerful tribal casinos.
-The regulations would potentially deny local residents the ability to enjoy gaming in their own cities and towns, decimate thriving businesses, and devastate working families, all while ignoring the century-and-a-half legal tradition of local, licensed, and already heavily regulated cardroom gaming.
+The cardroom regulations are an effort to regulate cardrooms out of existence and redirect gaming revenues into the hands of a few powerful tribal casinos.
+The regulations will deny local residents the ability to enjoy gaming in their own cities and towns, decimate thriving businesses, and devastate working families, all while ignoring the century-and-a-half legal tradition of local, licensed, and already heavily regulated cardroom gaming

 For almost 10 years, Tribes have tried to limit cardrooms so they can expand their control of California’s gaming industry.
 Courts and regulators have said again and again that cardroom games are legal.
-But now, the Attorney General is thinking about giving the Tribes what they want: new rules that would make it nearly impossible for cardrooms to stay open - hurting the local communities and economies that rely on them.
+But now, the Attorney General has approved the regulations that give Tribes what they want: rules to make it nearly impossible for cardrooms to stay open - hurting the local communities and economies that rely on them.

 The regulations will leave a trail of harmful economic impacts to California communities: